Mai-Lahlouh/ToDo-React/README.md

   - **`App.js`**: The main React component.
   - **`index.js`**: The entry point of the React application.

+## Responsive Design

+The application is optimized for various screen sizes, particularly:

+- **Mobile device**: The layout adjusts for smaller screens (under 500px), providing a streamlined and user-friendly interface.
+- **Tablets and Desktops**: The design scales up for larger devices, ensuring a consistent experience across all platforms.

 ## Deployment

 The project has been deployed and can be accessed at the following link: